codenvy-legacy/sdk/README.md

 Copy the JAR artifact from the previous step to ```/ext``` directory of the SDK.

-Execute ```extInstall.sh``` script in the root of the SDK to load this plug-in.
+Execute ```extInstall``` script in the root of the SDK to load this plug-in.
 The project will be re-compiled.

 Restart the SDK to have the changes take affect permanently.